-Also, the TCJA amended Section 162(m) of the U.S. federal income tax code ("Section 162(m)"), which provides that public companies are not entitled to a tax deduction for individual compensation over \$1 million that is paid to certain executive officers.
-Prior to the amendment under the TCJA, Section 162(m) provided an exception to the deductibility limitations for "performance-based compensation" that met certain requirements.
-As amended, beginning in 2018, except for certain grandfathered arrangements in place prior to November 2, 2017 under the amendment's transition rules, Section 162(m) no longer includes an exception to the limitations for "performance-based compensation" and expands the group of executive officers covered by the limitation.
-Further, the American Rescue Plan Act was signed into law on March 11, 2021, and added a new subsection to Section 162(m) of the Internal Revenue Code to expand the application to an additional five most highly compensated individuals.
-The expansion of Section 162(m) coverage is effective for tax years beginning after December 31, 2026.
+Also, the TCJA amended Section 162(m) of the U.S. Internal Revenue Code, which denies a publicly held corporation a deduction for U.S. federal income tax purposes for compensation paid to certain covered employees to the extent that the compensation for a taxable year exceeds \$1 million per employee.
+Before that amendment, Section 162(m) provided an exception for "performance-based compensation" that met certain requirements.
+The TCJA eliminated the exception for performance-based compensation, other than for certain arrangements in place before November 2, 2017, and expanded the group of employees covered by the limitation under Section 162(m).
+The American Rescue Plan Act, enacted on March 11, 2021, further expanded the group of covered employees to include an additional five most highly compensated employees, effective for taxable years beginning after December 31, 2026.